 Shutoff the power at the fuse box

-Luckily, you can still shut off the power manually.
+Older homes often do not have GFCI outlets.
+However, you can still shut off your power manually.

 What you’ll want to do is find your fuse box and shut the power off as quickly as possible.

-If you ask our emergency electricians in Melbourne, everyone should be familiar with their fuxe box – you need to know:
+If you ask our emergency electricians in Melbourne, everyone should be familiar with their fuse box – you need to know:

 - Where it’s located